Finding a streaming TV plan from AT&T just got more complicated.

 After changing the name of DirecTV Now to AT&T TV Now, the company is rolling out a separate live TV streaming service with a similar name, AT&T TV.

 What’s the difference?
-Only one of these streaming TV services can cut your pay TV bill in half.
+Only one of these streaming TV services can likely reduce your pay TV bill.
 Let me explain…

 What’s the Difference Between AT&T TV and AT&T TV Now?

 AT&T TV Now (formerly DirecTV Now) has two plans that include HBO and cost between $65 and $80 per month, with the flexibility to cancel anytime and pay no penalty.

 Meanwhile, AT&T TV sounds a lot more like traditional cable or satellite TV.
 Take a look at the fine print:

 - 2-year agreement; prices higher in second year